AdamDHines/LENS/docs/source/quickstart.rst

 .. note::

-    For a full list of evaluation functions, please refer to the :doc:`Evaluation <evaluation>` page for more information.
+    For a full list of evaluation functions, please refer to the :doc:`Evaluation Parameters <eval_params>` page for more information.

 Training models
 -----------------